 Whether your business starts out with two products or two dozen products, it’s best to create a smart SKU naming strategy as early as possible.
-Many companies that start out with only a few products don’t consider how important this aspect of inventory management truly is, yet proper SKU names are an integral factor in efficiently scaling a business.
+Many ecommerce companies that start out with only a few products don’t consider how important this aspect of inventory management truly is, yet proper SKU names are an integral factor in efficiently scaling a business.

 Read on to learn about why SKU naming matters for your business goals, and learn how to properly name your SKUs for efficiency.